2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Colombia’s bet on Science, Technology, and Innovation

-Some new partnerships between Colombian and U.S. universities have been cemented in recent years; many of them funded by Colombia Científica.
-As the flagship Colombian governmental initiative to promote internationalization, science, and research in the country, Colombia Científica has coordinated efforts with the productive sector and world-class institutions.
 This inter-institutional initiative, supported by the World Bank, has gathered 148 stakeholders participating in eight Scientific Ecosystems in the following strategic focus areas: bio-economics, health, sustainable energy, food, and society.
-More than 1100 products will be developed by 2023 in the framework of this alliance, including patents, prototypes, bioprocessing facilities, industrial design registrations, and spin-offs, among others.
+More than 1100 products have been developed in the framework of this alliance, including patents, prototypes, bioprocessing facilities, industrial design registrations, and spin-offs, among others.

-Fulbright U.S. Student Researchers in Colombia
+Fulbright U.S. Student Researchers in Colombia:

-Since 1958, more than 390 U.S. graduate students and young researchers have conducted academic activities in different cities of Colombia, as part of the Fulbright U.S. Student Researcher Program.
+Since 1958, more than 397 U.S. graduate students and young researchers have conducted academic activities in different cities of Colombia, as part of the Fulbright U.S. Student Researcher Program.
 Based on their feedback and comments, the following recommendations can facilitate future U.S. researchers’ adaptation process and overall experience in the country:

-Maintaining close communication with the assigned Program Officer and mentors will allow the Fulbright Commission to provide orientation or assistance in a timely manner, and identify specific issues or situations in which the grantees may require additional accompaniment and help.
+Maintaining close communication with the assigned Program Officer and mentors will allow the Fulbright Commission to provide orientation or assistance in a timely manner, and identify specific issues or situations in which grantees may require additional accompaniment and help.

 Plan any in-country trips in advance.
 Please note that all domestic and international travel during the grant period in Colombia, including fieldwork trips, must be approved by the Fulbright Commission.

-Potential candidates can find additional information and recommendations about safety and security, health, housing, and how to prepare for living in Colombia in the Orientation Handbook for U.S. grantees available at: https://fulbright.edu.co/comunidad-estadounidense-alumni/.
+Potential candidates can find additional information and recommendations about safety and security, health, housing, and how to prepare for living in Colombia in the Orientation Handbook for U.S. grantees available at: https://fulbright.edu.co/en/fulbright-u-s-student-researcher-program

 Fulbright in Colombia

-The Fulbright Commission in Colombia has made determined efforts aimed to enhance diversity, equity, decentralization, and access to its portfolio of opportunities for graduate studies, research, teaching, and English teaching.
+The Fulbright Commission in Colombia has made determined efforts aimed to enhance diversity, decentralization, and access to its portfolio of opportunities for graduate studies, research, teaching, and English teaching.
 Broadening the geographical presence of U.S. grantees in the country has been critical to achieving these objectives.
-The extended coverage of Fulbright Programs for U.S. participants in the country has been possible thanks to the significant contributions from Colombian partners such as ICETEX, the National Ministry of Education, MinCiencias, SENA, Universidad Nacional de Colombia, Universidad del Valle, Universidad de los Andes, Pontificia Universidad Javeriana, Universidad de Antioquia, Universidad del Norte, Universidad del Rosario, Universidad EAFIT, among others.

 U.S. information: